jeromeetienne/learningthreejs.com-backup/source/_posts/2012-02-06-live-video-in-webgl.markdown

 ---
 layout: post
-title: "Demo: Fun With WebRTC"
+title: "Fun With Live Video in WebGL"
 date: 2012-02-06 13:41
 comments: true
-categories:
+categories: [three.js, html5, webrtc]
 ---

 * to get live streaming of the webcam directly in your webgl